webxdc/webxdc-dev/README.md

 The UI also lets you clear the state - this refreshes both server and client state, and is as if you restarted `webxdc-dev`.

+The "messages" tab lets you see all updates sent and received from the dev server.
+Hover over the fields to see the complete text.

 ### Running a directory

 In case you don't use bundling tooling and have a simple webxdc project where